 In order to alter these habits and behaviours it’s necessary to take time out to examine them and identify what causes the habit to form, then change and replace the ‘reward’.
 The key is to really believe that you can change, for example, if you want to be healthier but always have a couple of alcoholic drinks after a hard day on Zoom calls a different reward should be found; obviously this takes willpower and self-control.
 As psychologist Mark Muraven said: ‘Willpower isn’t a skill.
 It’s a muscle…and it gets tired as it works harder, so there’s less power left for other things.’
 So, it’s important to make small changes at first, such as eliminating alcohol from one evening a week to begin with, or cutting down to one glass an evening and replacing this with something else.

 With so many people still working from home and hybrid working being the 'new normal', we have all been asked to keep changing our behaviours.
-However, with a more optimistic outlook and some light at the end of the tunnel, many are now starting to regroup, plan for the future and devote some time to their personal development.
+However, with restrictions easing, many people are now starting to regroup, plan for the future, and devote some time to their personal development.
 Some of this focus may be to get out of any ruts and bad habits formed during lockdowns.

 1. Identify your personal vision: Create some quiet time and turn off your phone and laptop!
 Take a blank piece of paper and write down the 5 or 6 most important aims, things and/or people in your life, for example, starting your own business or finding a long-term partner.
 What do you want to have achieved in your lifetime and be remembered for?
 For those key priorities write down SMART goals as to how you are going to get what you want.
 This exercise is also useful in finding a work/life balance.